forksbot/aioli/docs/api/controller/index.rst

 Controller
 ==========

-The Controller layer takes care of routing & request/response handling (transformation, validation, etc).
+The Controller layer takes care of stuff like routing, request and response handling, transformation, validation.
-Multiple Controllers of different type may coexisting in a Package's Controller layer.
+Multiple Controllers of different type may coexist in a Package's Controller layer.

 .. toctree::